telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 Once connected, you can check that your raspberry recognizes the device using the command `lsusb`.

-This command lists all devices connected USB ports of your device, checks how when connecting and disconnecting the modem the device appears and disappears from the list.
+This command lists all devices connected to the USB ports of your device.
+When connecting and disconnecting the modem, the device appears and disappears, check it on the list.

 Create the USB Stick connection in a command line
 ```